KamronA4/Traffic-Flow-V2/README.md

-# Perplexity Hackathon Submission:
+# Village: Municipal Traffic Planning Tool

-## Abstract
+## Overview
+Village is a comprehensive traffic analysis and planning tool designed specifically for municipal planners and transportation professionals.
+This web application provides visual traffic data analysis and contextualizes incidents through AI-powered insights to support data-driven municipal planning decisions.

-*This project introduces (Name), a web app that provides visual traffic data and contextualizes this data by integrating Sonar by Perplexity AI.
-Designed with the daily commuter’s safety in mind, we combine real-time and historical traffic data with artificial intelligence to provide a dynamic exploration of traffic conditions statewide.*
+Built with the municipal planner's workflow in mind, Village combines real-time and historical traffic data with artificial intelligence to provide dynamic exploration of traffic conditions across jurisdictions.
+The platform enables planners to examine traffic patterns down to specific hours and locations, supporting both operational decisions and long-term transportation planning.

-*By using the interactive map, users can examine when and where incidents occur down to specific hours and the towns an incident occurred in.
-The application uses the HERE API to supply up-to-date traffic incidents.
-Upon request, an incident is then enriched with contextual insights through Perplexity’s Sonar API, allowing users to quickly understand causes, trends, and contributing factors.
-A free-form question interface further enables natural language queries about regional traffic safety, construction patterns, and time-specific spikes.*
+The application leverages the HERE API for up-to-date traffic incidents and integrates AI-powered analysis to help planners quickly understand causes, trends, and contributing factors.
+A flexible query interface enables natural language exploration of regional traffic safety, construction impacts, and temporal patterns.

-*This project aims to leverage geospatial analytics, real-time APIs, and retrieval-augmented generation (RAG) tools to serve as both a commuting assistant and a public safety research tool.
-We offer a scalable model for an AI-derived application to transportation planning, civic technology, and smart city development, while remaining cost-effective and user-focused.*
+Village serves as a scalable foundation for municipal transportation planning, combining geospatial analytics, real-time APIs, and intelligent analysis tools.
+The platform is designed to be cost-effective while providing professional-grade capabilities for civic technology and smart city development initiatives.

+## Features
+- Interactive traffic incident mapping with temporal filtering
+- Real-time traffic data integration via HERE API
+- AI-powered incident analysis and contextual insights
+- Date and time-based traffic pattern analysis
+- Geographic filtering by municipality or region
+- Professional-grade visualization tools for planning presentations
+- Automated data collection and historical analysis capabilities